 - All our master projects are listed below.
 Clic on each project to view the description and the application form.

-- Applicants have to fill the application form at the end of the description of each master project and must include their CV and academic record.
-Including a motivation letter is recommended.
+- Applicants have to fill the application form at the end of the description of each master project and must include their CV (in English), academic record and cover letter (in English).

 - A candidate may apply to more than one master project by filling the application form for each project.

 - It is recommended to get in touch with the scientist in charge of each project in order to obtain more detailed information about it.

 - Applications will be accepted until 30 June 2023.